Spa Business Plan Template & Example

 II.
 Company Overview

-[Company Name], located at [insert location here] is a new, upscale day spa focusing on providing professional beauty treatments and services in an enjoyable environment.
+[Spa Name], located at [insert location here], is a new, upscale day spa focusing on providing professional beauty treatments and day spa services in an enjoyable environment.
 It will showcase a well-designed interior as well as a full-featured waiting area equipped with television screens and at-request refreshments.
-[The Company] also sells a variety of premium beauty products which will be on display in the waiting room.
+[Spa Name] also sells a variety of premium beauty products, which will be on display in the waiting room.

-[Company Name] was founded by [Founder’s Name].
-While [Founder’s Name] has been in the massage business for some time, it was in [month, year] that she decided to launch [Company Name].
+[Spa Name] was founded by [Founder’s Name].
+[Founder’s Name] has been a licensed massage therapist for some time, but it was in [month, year] that she decided to launch [Spa Name].
 Specifically, during this time, [Founder] took a trip to Fort Lauderdale, FL.
 During his trip, [Founder’s Name] frequented a day spa that enjoyed tremendous success.
 After discussing the business at length with the owner of the spa, [Founder’s Name] clearly understood that a similar business would enjoy significant success in her hometown.

-Specifically, the customer demographics and competitive situations in the Fort Lauderdale location and in his hometown were so similar that he knew the business would work.
-After surveying the local population, [Founder’s name] went ahead and founded [company name].
+Specifically, the customer demographics and competitive situations in the Fort Lauderdale location and his hometown were so similar that he knew the business would work.
+After surveying the local population, [Founder’s name] went ahead and founded [Spa name].

-Upon returning from Fort Lauderdale, surveying the local customer base, and finding a potential retail location, [Founder’s Name] incorporated [Company Name] as an S-Corporation on [date of incorporation].
+Upon returning from Fort Lauderdale, surveying the local customer base and finding a potential retail location, [Founder’s Name] incorporated [Spa Name] as an S-Corporation on [date of incorporation].

-The business is currently being run out of [Founder’s Name] home office, but once the lease on [Company Name]’s retail location is finalized, all operations will be run from there.
+The business is currently being run out of [Founder]’s home office, but once the lease on [Spa Name]’s retail location is finalized, all operations will be run from there.

-• Found office space and signed Letter of Intent to lease it
+• Found office space and signed a Letter of Intent to lease it

-• Developed the company’s name, logo and website located at [website]
+• Developed the spa’s name, logo, and website located at [website]

 • Hired an interior designer for the decor and furniture layout